mitchtreece/Spider/README.md

 This is just a basic example of how promises can help organize your code.
 For more information, please visit [PromiseKit](http://promisekit.org).
 I highly encourage you to consider using promises whenever possible.

 ## To-do
+- Simple object mapping
 - Request param serialization options (json (default), url query (http://hello.world?help=1&yolo=true))
-- Reachability
-- Upload/download with progress
+- Data transfer (with progress reporting)
 - Switch from AFNetworking to AlamoFire OR native NS* APIs
-- Simple object mapping
 - Objective-C compatibility?
 - Test coverage

+## Contributing

+Pull-requests are more than welcome.
+Bug fix?
+Feature?
+Open a PR and we'll get it merged in!